 Water Quality Parameters

 There are a few species of cichlids with very strict stocking densities.
 Too many fish and they fight.
 Too few fish and they fight.
 Trying to balance your population may seem like a losing battle at times.
 Many cichlid resources leave out this critical information when you are getting ready to purchase fish.
 It is best to contact your local cichlid breeder or your local cichlid club to make sure your species are stocked at the correct density.
 Since there are so many different species of cichlids out there, an expert in your species may not be local.
 A good book on cichlids, such as The Most Complete Colored Lexicon of Cichlids, will help you determine how many fish of each species you can keep in an aquarium.
 A general rule is that cichlids require twice as much room per inch of body length than most other aquarium fish (That is, they need over 2 gallons of water per inch of adult body length).

 Along with the wide variety of cichlid species comes a diverse collection of herbivores, omnivores, carnivores and all levels in between.
 Depending on what mix of species you choose, you may need more than one diet to keep all your fish healthy.
-Do not assume on can of "cichlid flakes" will do the job.
+Do not assume a can of "cichlid flakes" will do the job.
 Many cichlid species do best with a varied diet.

 There is no "one size fits all" when it comes to a cichlid aquarium.
 Do thorough research before you buy anything!
 Although you may have your heart set on one species, you may not have the space or setup to house them.
 Don't cut corners thinking your new cichlids will make do with whatever you have ready.
 Many of these species have strict water quality, space, diet and other requirements that will cause serious disease and possibly death if you ignore them.
 Cichlids are also long-lived species of fish, often living from 10 to even 20 years in aquariums!
 So, be sure to plan ahead and get the correct setup - as they will be your pets for a long time if well cared for.